vivekwassan/apigee-smartdocs-maven-plugin/README.md

     none   - No action (default)
     create - Creates the model
     update - Updates the model
-    delete - Delete all config listed in edge.json render - Renders the smart docs
+    delete - Deleted all models not found in the OpenAPI Spec directory render - Renders the smart docs
-    sync   - Delete and recreate the models.
+    sync   - executes the delete option (mentioned above) and recreates the models found in the OpenAPI Spec directory.
 This also renders the smart docs as well

+   If you use create or update option, you will need to run the command again with option as render
 ```

 ## Support